-Effective January 14, 2019 (the "Transition Date"), Mr. Swade stepped down from his position as the Company's Executive Vice President, Global Sales.
-Mr. Swade entered into a letter agreement, dated January 13, 2018 (the "Swade Agreement"), concerning his separation from the Company and its affiliates.

-Pursuant to the Swade Agreement, Mr. Swade remained employed by Ribbon Communications Operating Company, Inc., a wholly-owned subsidiary of the Company ("RCOC"), to provide transition assistance to the Company's sales organization between the Transition Date and March 31, 2019, and, among other things, remained eligible to receive his 2018 annual corporate bonus as determined by the Compensation Committee.
-Mr. Swade's employment was terminated by the Company without Cause (as such term is defined in his employment agreement), effective on March 31, 2019, and Mr. Swade was entitled to severance payments equal to 150% of his base salary and target cash bonus, continued health plan premium payments for up to 18 months, and accelerated vesting of all unvested restricted stock.
+Effective January 14, 2019, Mr. Swade stepped down from his position as the Company's Executive Vice President, Global Sales.
+Mr. Swade entered into a letter agreement, dated January 13, 2019 (the " Swade Agreement"), concerning his separation from the Company and its affiliates.
+Pursuant to the Swade Agreement, Mr. Swade remained employed to provide transition assistance to the Company's sales organization through March 31, 2019.
+Mr. Swade's employment was terminated by the Company without Cause (as such term is defined in his employment agreement), effective on March 31, 2019, and consistent with his employment agreement, Mr. Swade became entitled to severance payments equal to 150% of his base salary and target cash bonus, continued health plan premium payments for up to 18 months, and accelerated vesting of all unvested restricted stock.
 The cash severance payment for Mr. Swade was made in a lump sum.